SH Forums

 The tubes sound great and can really hold their own with other current 300B's out there.
 In fact they are my current (pun intended) favorite!

 Another upgrade I asked for was the rectifier tube.
-I had heard the Sophia 274 before and learned that Jack Woo liked it as well:
+I had heard the Sophia 274 before from Fred Volz's Emotive Audio products and learned that Jack Woo liked it as well:

 Rectifier tubes replacement: